Is Zero Credit Utilisation Hurting Your Credit Score?

 The Credit Utilisation Ratio, also known as the Debt-to-Credit Ratio, is a measure that compares the amount of credit you have used to the total credit available to you.
 It is expressed as a percentage and is an important factor in calculating your credit score.

-Lenders and credit scoring models consider a lower credit utilisation ratio favourable, indicating responsible credit management and a lower risk of defaulting on payments.
+Lenders and credit scoring models consider a lower credit utilisation ratio favourable, indicating responsible credit management and a lower risk of default.
 On the other hand, a high credit utilisation ratio suggests that you are heavily reliant on credit and may face financial difficulties, increasing the risk of late or missed payments.

 As you accumulate expenses on your credit cards in addition to any existing outstanding loans, your credit utilisation ratio increases correspondingly.
 And while a one-off higher utilisation rate does not impact your credit score, consistently high credit utilisation harms your credit score.